 Grants, college scholarships and tuition reimbursement

 You should receive an email listing what you’re eligible for, in terms of

-have to pay back your grant, there are eligibility requirements that you must meet to keep receiving your grant.
+have to pay back federal grants, there are eligibility requirements that you must meet to receive a

 Tuition reimbursement and employer benefits